 So what can we learn from these examples?

 When you give a gift whether it's for a friend, family member or colleague its got to be about and for them, not you.
 What will they enjoy and appreciate?
-And no, don't try and sneak any branding in.
+Try to avoid sneaking any branded items in and if you really must keep it to a minimum.

 Giving a gift one year and not the next can be damaging to employee moral.
 Try and stick to a similar budget each year.